Gab (social network): Userbase estimates

 In November 2021, when asked by The Washington Post about Gab's Brazilian user base, Torba responded in an email on November 8, saying "Ya my comment is 'God bless Jair Bolsonaro and Jesus Christ is King.'
 No further comment."

 As of March 2021, Gab has 4 million registered users.
 According to Micah Lee writing for The Intercept, the "vast majority" of registered Gab accounts are inactive, and the number of active users on the site is closer to 100,000.
 In 2021, Torba claimed that Gab has 15 million unique monthly visitors.
 As of August 2021, Torba has more than 3 million followers on Gab, with all Gab users following him by default.

+As of the summer of 2022, Gab had over 5 million registered users.